J0rsomething/quiz_game/README.md

-# Fullstack React Quiz

 ## Introduction

-The following assignment will be used to test your React + Redux ability.
+The following assignment will be used to test React + Redux ability.
 React + Redux are core tools that are utilized everyday here and an sufficient knowledge is necessary.

-In order to get a good understanding of where your skills lie, I've designed a simple web application that must utilize React + Redux.
-The application will be a simple **quiz game** that asks 10 questions and returns the success percentage afterwards.

-It is crucial that Redux is used in the best way possible way in this application, and how it is used will be key to the success of the project.

-The project will be due by **Tuesday, April 17 @ 11:59pm**.
-Please fork the repo and make it public.

 ## Design